 Do you have the capacity to volunteer a little of your time each month for the benefit of your community?
 If you have a genuine interest in criminal justice and meet the criteria outlined below, we’d love to hear from you!

 Independent Custody Visitors come from a variety of backgrounds.
 You do not need any formal qualifications but will benefit from regular training.
 We invite applications from individuals who are:

 - Over 18 years old and live or work in Surrey

 - Have been a resident in the UK for at least 3 years prior to application

 - Are not a serving police officer, magistrate, member of police staff or involved in the Criminal Justice Process

 - Are willing to undergo security checks, including police vetting and references

-- Have sufficient mobility, sight and hearing to undertake visits safely within a custody setting
+- Have sufficient mobility, sight and hearing to undertake visits to custody safely

 - Have a good understanding of the English language

 - Have the ability to demonstrate an independent and impartial view in relation to all parties involved in the criminal justice process